syncfusion-content/xamarin-docs/Xamarin/SfRating/Getting-Started.md

 ## Add SfRating

 The SfRating control is configured entirely in C# code or by using XAML markup.
-The following steps explain on how to create a SfRating and configure its elements.
+The following steps explains how to create a SfRating and configure its elements.

 * Adding namespace for the added assemblies.